Step7750/Apocalypse/README.md

 * ~~Fix positioning of penalty points and the queue~~

 Task 10 (Optional):
-* Add sounds and music to the game that changes based upon the difficulty played
+* ~~Add sounds and music to the game that changes based upon the difficulty played~~ - Function is there, add more sounds if you want
 * ~~Remove the text at the top of the game board~~ Completed in Task 9
 * Add the destroyed pieces of AI and the player to the bottom of the game board